getanteon/anteon-helm-charts/README.md

 # Ddosify Helm Charts

-This [repository](https://github.com/ddosify/ddosify-helm-charts) hosts the Helm charts for the Ddosify and is accessible via [GitHub Pages](https://ddosify.github.io/ddosify-helm-charts/).
+This [repository](https://github.com/ddosify/ddosify-helm-charts) hosts the Helm charts for the Ddosify.

 There are two charts available in this repository: